-The purpose of this article is to help you understand chest pain what it feels like, what might be causing it, how it should be evaluated, and when to treat it as an emergency.
+The purpose of this article is to help you understand chest pain - what it feels like, what types of conditions can cause it, how it should be evaluated, and when to regard it as an emergency.

-What medical problems cause chest pain?Chest pain is merely a symptom, not a diagnosis.
-Many medical problems can cause chest pain, and before the chest pain can be adequately treated, the actual underlying cause needs to be identified.
-The following is a list of the more common causes of chest pain, roughly in order of the frequency in which they are seen in the emergency room.
+Here is a list of the more common causes of chest pain, roughly in the order in which they are seen in a typical hospital emergency room.
 Click on any of these causes of chest pain for more details:

 - angina due to coronary artery disease